Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Numerical Experiments

 As a final analysis, we wish to test the theory developed in Sect. \ref{optimalfingerprinting} using the GSEBM.
 In order to address a more challenging fingerprinting problem, we consider the impact of a second forcing to the system.
 We consider a localised reduction of the incoming radiation in the region $[25^\circ N,45^\circ N]$, mimicking the effect of anthropogenic aerosol injection in the atmosphere in the low-to-mid latitudes of the Northern Hemisphere.
 Such a forcing is realised by adding in the region $[25^\circ N,45^\circ N]$ a correction to the incoming solar radiation.
 Specifically, the forcing we apply to Eq. \ref{eq:pde} is of the form $\varepsilon_1\gamma(t)/c(x)\mathbf{1}_{[x_1,x_2]}(x)Q(x)/\left(1 - \alpha(x,T)\right)$ where $\varepsilon_1=-0.012$, $[x_1,x_2]=[5/18,1/2]$ refers to the spatial domain where the forcing is applied, and

 is the time modulation.
-The forcing increases linearly in 150 years, and then fades away with an exponential law with decay time of 50 years.
+The forcing increases linearly in 150 years, and then fades away exponentially with decay time of 50 years.
 This describes conceptually a prototypical IPCC technology transition scenario, where aerosol emissions first peak and then decay as more advanced technological options become available.
 We generate $N_{ens}=10000$ simulations where the natural forcings described by $\mu(t)$ plus the aerosol forcing is active.
 We then generate $N_{ens}=10000$ simulations where we consider the natural forcings described by $\mu(t)$ plus the anthropogenic forcings associated with $CO_2$ and aerosols concentration changes.
-Let us define as $T_{p,A}(x,t)$ the spatial-temporal field of the $p^{th}$ ensemble member and $\langle T_{A}(x,t) \rangle$ its ensemble average.
+We define as $T_{p,A}(x,t)$ the field of the $p^{th}$ ensemble member and $\langle T_{A}(x,t) \rangle$ its ensemble average.